-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

-Thanks, Vince.
+[Interpreted] Thanks, Vince.
 I will do a quick translation.
-First, for your question regarding our GP margin, I think, as we can see, our GP margin in the first three quarters of this year, compared to the same period last year slightly increased.
-And we think this benefit, first of all, our revenue of the quarter-to-quarter increased over 60%.
-And the second reason, we think is because the fixed costs, which means that our content production cost is controlled, pretty good and have the quarter-to-quarter decreased, as we can see.
+First, for your question regarding our GP margin, I think, as we can see, our GP margin in the first three quarters of this year compared to the same period last year slightly increased.
+And we think this benefit, first of all, our revenue of the quarter-to-quarter increased over 90% - sorry, 60%.
+And the second reason, we think is because the fixed costs, which means that our content production cost is controlled pretty good and have the quarter-to-quarter decreased, as we can see.

-And the third reason, well thanks to our revenue structure, actually.
-As we can see, the enterprise value-added services contributed slightly lower than the previous quarter and maybe in the first half.
-So that's we can see because the GP margin for enterprise value-added services, it's relatively low compared to our online advertisement, and subscription services.
+And the third reason, well, thanks to our revenue structure, actually.
+As we can see, the enterprise value-added services contributed slightly lower than the previous quarter and maybe in the first-half.
+So that's we can see because the GP margin for enterprise value-added services, it's relatively low compared to our online advertisement and subscription services.
 So when it has achieved as a quarter-to-quarter decrease, we can see the whole structure has been improved.

 Vincent Yu